subin-j/cronos/README.md

 # Cronos — Cron Expression Parser

 ## Overview
-A simple CLI that parses a standard 5-field cron expression and expands each field into concrete values.
+A simple CLI that parses a standard 5-field cron expression + command.
+Expands and print a table containing each field with concrete values.

 ## Requirements
 - Python 3.x